 Most of my own work uses green wood.
 But in my bowl turning classes I rely on dry bowl blanks that I buy from turning suppliers.
 My students generally work with a blank of about 7 inches by 2 inches (175 mm x 50 mm), which I find is a good size for a beginner to make a useful small bowl.
 These blanks cost a significant amount, and sometimes turn out to have defects.
-So I have begun to make my own.
+So I now make my own.
 Cutting and drying bowl blanks is a process that I quite enjoy.

 Cutting the blanks

 On larger logs, I use the mill to make further cuts, but if the pieces are manageable I take them to my Startrite 352 band saw.
-On the band saw, I trim the sides to about 180 mm wide, then saw planks 50 mm thick.
+On the band saw, I trim the pieces to about 180 mm wide, then saw planks 50 mm thick.
 I turn the log to its best orientation for maximum yield, and can usually go on to saw spindle blanks from the off cuts.
 The saw is somewhat underpowered, but does a good job as long as the blade is sharp.
 It’s quicker than the chain saw and makes a narrower kerf, minimising waste.
 I use a 12 mm 3 TPI blade.

 Drying the blanks

 Until I tried drying bowl blanks like this.
-I would have expected the discs to crack.
+I would have expected all the discs to crack.
 But the process has been very successful.
 The woods I have used so far are apple and oak (both from standing dead trees, so probably already with a reduced moisture content before planking), ash and cherry.
 I weigh the discs at intervals until they stabilise, which seems to take about three or four months.
-I now have about a hundred bowl blanks either fully air dry and ready to use, or well on their way.
+I now have lots of bowl blanks either fully air dry and ready to use, or well on their way.
 Hardly any have cracked, and those used in my classes have been very satisfactory.
 All are similar in size.
 It may be that the process would not be so successful if the blanks were larger.